 Based on the CMA, Prigal says the subject property has an estimated market value of $1.2 million (highlighted in red).

-Most real estate agents provide free comparative market analysis as part of a listing presentation to prospective sellers as a way to win their listing.
+Most real estate agents provide a free CMA as part of a listing presentation to prospective sellers as a way to win their listing.
 (Find out more about how real estate agents get paid.)
-It’s a good idea to meet with at least three real estate agentsbefore choosing who is going to sell your home.
-Ask each agent to provide a CMA.
-Compare them side-by-side so you can not only gauge the market value of your home but also make sure an agent isn’t just telling you what you want to hear.
+It’s a good idea to meet with at least three real estate agents before choosing who will sell your home.

 Compare free CMAs from top local agents today!